Who is Mustafa Kemal Ataturk? And what did he achieve?

 As a result, Ataturk served successfully in every chain of command, operation and defensive battle assigned to him.

-He also replaced the strongest remnant of the crumbling Ottoman Empire, being partitioned by colonial forces before his eyes, with a Turkish republic.
+Yet Ataturk succeeded against the odds, replacing the strongest partition of the crumbling Ottoman Empire, being divided by colonial forces before his eyes, with a Turkish republic.

 This breakthrough required him to face many oppositions plus change many rules & regulations that were stringent in legal, economic, political, social and cultural fields.

-If he did not have a game-changer trait, Turkey would not have existed as a republic.
+If Ataturk did not have the trait of a game-changer, and if his Bolshevik allies did not start the Russian Civil War (inspired by their German friends), Turkey would not have existed as a republic.

 The chances are that he could not be successful if he were slow at decision-making.